mzazon/awesome-cloud-projects/aws/video-conferencing-chime-sdk/video-conferencing-chime-sdk.md

    echo "✅ Attendee management Lambda created"
    ```

-   The attendee management system is now operational, providing secure participant onboarding and access control.
+   The attendee management system is now operational using AWS SDK v3, providing secure participant onboarding and access control.
 This function ensures each meeting participant receives appropriate permissions and secure access credentials for the video conference.

 4. **Create API Gateway REST API**: